Reducing Stomach Ulcer Pain While Waiting for Treatment to Work

 The stomach lining is protected from damage by a layer of mucus.
 This mucus prevents the hydrochloric acid and digestive enzymes in the stomach cavity from irritating the stomach lining.
 The acid is required for protein digestion to take place.
 It also kills bacteria that have entered the stomach.

-Aspirin, ibuprofen, naproxen and other nonsteroidal anti-inflammatory drugs can also cause ulcers.
+Aspirin, ibuprofen, naproxen, and other nonsteroidal anti-inflammatory drugs can also cause ulcers when taken at a high dose for a long time.
 They reduce the production of protective mucus in the stomach.
-They may also irritate the stomach lining and make it bleed.
+In addition, they may irritate the stomach lining and make it bleed.
+If a doctor has prescribed one of the medications, a patient shouldn't stop taking the drug without their physician's advice.

-Follow a Healthy Diet to Help Relieve Stomach Pain
+Follow a Healthy Diet to Help Relieve Pain

 Following a healthy diet will help to strengthen the immune system, which may aid the healing of a stomach ulcer.
 Some healthy foods may directly fight an ulcer and relieve the pain that it causes.